RobertDragoi/eMag-Price-Tracker/README.md

 # eMag-Price-Tracker
 A python price tracker for the romanian shopping site eMag.
-Please input your email, password of email and product's URL.
+Please input a valid email.
+Then create presets with your favourite products.
-The script will email you if the price will be reduced.
+Track a preset and the script will email you if the price will be reduced.